mithril-security/aigovtool/client/README.md

 <!-- ABOUT THE PROJECT -->
 ## 🔒 About The Project

-**BlindAI** is an **open-source solution** to query and deploy AI models while **guaranteeing data privacy**.
-The querying of models is done via our **easy-to-use Python library**.
+**BlindAI DRM POC** is an to query and deploy AI models while **guaranteeing data privacy**.
+It includes a DRM Server and client to monitor inference consumption of a particular model.

-Data sent by users to the AI model is kept **confidential at all times** by hardware-enforced **Trusted Execution Environments**.
-We explain how they keep data and models safe in detail [here](https://blindai.mithrilsecurity.io/en/latest/docs/getting-started/confidential_computing/).

-There are two main scenarios for BlindAI:

-- **BlindAI API**: Using BlindAI to query popular AI models hosted by Mithril Security.
-- **BlindAI Core**: Using BlindAI's underlying technology to host your own BlindAI server instance to securely deploy your own models.

 You can find our more about BlindAI API and BlindAI Core [here](https://blindai.mithrilsecurity.io/en/latest/docs/getting-started/blindai_structure/).